 We looked at off-setting schemes focussed on reforestation and found five key shortcomings:

-- Carbon credit schemes that do not require companies to reduce their emissions before granting credits.
+- Carbon credit schemes do not require companies to reduce their emissions before granting credits.
 Most assume that emissions in one place can be mitigated, simply by planting trees elsewhere.

 - Many carbon credit projects are not rigorously assessed and have long supply chains, leaving room for error and misrepresentation.